 Yu-Gi-Oh!
-Zexal Volume One is a manga written by Shin Yoshida and illustrated by Naohito Miyoshi.
-This volume was released in North America by Viz Media’s Shonen Jump imprint in 2012.
-The series has been rated “T” for teens; after reading this volume, I would agree with this rating.
+Zexal Volume One was released in North America by VIZ Media’s Shonen Jump imprint.
+The series has been rated “T” for teens, and after reading this volume, I would agree with this rating.

 Written by: Shin Yoshida